6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 The counter seats up to 25 people.
 A special seat at the counter where you can enjoy your meal while looking at the array of oden.

-The interior of the restaurant is built around a U-shaped counter.
-The restaurant's interior is centered around a U-shaped counter, where you can watch the oden being stewed over the counter, which is sure to whet your appetite.
+The restaurant is built around an L-shaped counter.
+The restaurant's interior is built around an L-shaped counter, where you can watch the oden being stewed over the counter, which is sure to whet your appetite.

-The restaurant also offers a wide variety of local dishes from Ishikawa Prefecture, including "jibuni," a bowl of soup with duck, Kaga fu, and other ingredients; "heshiko," pickled mackerel; and "Hakusan hard tofu," which is drained by placing a weight on top of it.
+The restaurant also offers a wide variety of local dishes from Ishikawa Prefecture, including "jibuni," a bowl of soup with duck, Kaga fu, and other ingredients, "heshiko," pickled mackerel, and "Hakusan hard tofu," which is drained by placing a weight on top of the tofu.
 In addition, there is an abundance of izakaya (Japanese-style bar) menu items such as the famous "Doteyaki" (after 4:00 p.m.) and fresh local seafood.

 A wide variety of Ishikawa's local sake is also available, making it the perfect place to end your Kanazawa trip while waiting for the Shinkansen bullet train.